BornSina/Personal-Website/README.md

 ## Introduction

-John Doe's personal portfolio website is a platform for showcasing their software engineering skills, work experience, and personal projects.
-The website is designed with a clean and responsive user interface, making it easy for visitors to navigate and explore John's career achievements and interests.
+Sina Nikmaram's personal portfolio website is a platform for showcasing his software engineering skills, work experience, and personal projects.
+The website is designed with a clean and responsive user interface, making it easy for visitors to navigate and explore Sina's career achievements and interests.

 ## Getting Started